EgorLappo/egorlappo.github.io/posts/2022-10-05-publication-list.markdown

     of a bibliography file into a nicely formatted markdown with Haskell
 ---

 While setting up my personal [page](https://egorlappo.github.io) with Hakyll, I have discovered that there is no simple copy-pastable solution for generating a list of publications from a `.bib` file.
 In this post I show a way to manually transform contents of a bibliography file into a nicely formatted markdown.
 You can copy my code and very quickly adapt it to your needs.
-The final result is available at ...
+The final result is available [on github](https://github.com/EgorLappo/egorlappo.github.io/blob/master/Bib.hs).

 When it comes to references, Pandoc does have built-in citation processing machinery, and it can be used with Hakyll to cite works in blog posts (see, for example, [this guide](https://github.com/jaspervdj/hakyll-citeproc-example).
 As for obtaining a plain publication list, the main suggestion seems to be to use an empty file containing a `\nocite{*}` command to make Pandoc list the references.